Three Martini Lunch – Icon 1000 Triumph Thruxton

-Icon 1000 have just unveiled their newest range of riding gear and with it comes a new website and more importantly a new custom build!
-The latest motorcycle to join the Icon 1000 ranks has been baptised the "Three Martini Lunch".
-Less post apocalyptic in its design than the previous Icon 1000 bikes, I'm happy to say that the 3ML leans more towards the cafe racer aesthetic we love so much; and what better base could they select for such a build than a British born and bred Triumph Thruxton.
+Icon 1000 has just unveiled their newest range of riding gear and with it comes a new website and more importantly a new custom build!
+The latest motorcycle to join the Icon 1000 ranks has been baptized the “Three Martini Lunch”.
+Less post-apocalyptic in its design than the previous Icon 1000 bikes, I’m happy to say that the 3ML leans more towards the cafe racer aesthetic we love so much; and what better base could they select for such a build than a British born and bred Triumph Thruxton.

 There’s no hiding the fact that I’ve been a big fan of the Icon 1000 bikes since they first started appearing a few years back.
 While their styling may not be everyone else’s cup of tea, for me they are a breath of fresh air.
 Taking a side step away from normality, each of their bikes appears somewhat rough and ready, but there’s nothing slapdash about them.
 Make no mistake these are bikes designed to be ridden, and ridden hard (If you’ve seen any of the videos you’ll know exactly what I’m talking about) and the 3ML is no exception.

 Straight away some things become pretty clear as you paw over the photos of the 3ML Thruxton.
 For starters that bodywork is by no means of Triumph breeding.
 Up front is a half fairing that bares a striking resemblance to that of Ducati’s iconic MH900e.
 Mounted low on the frame the fairing blends back into the tank for an ergonomic and streamlined finish.
 The tank itself is also a non-genuine part that appears more retro sports bike than modern classic.
 Then all the way at the back end you’ll find a completely custom rear cowl into which the bikes twin mufflers are mounted.